 - Provide visibility.
 This is a fundamental requirement for the three business drivers of profitability, productivity, and risk management.
 Visibility needs to be pervasive throughout your business, for everybody who plays a role in it.
 In the areas of their responsibility, people need actionable insight based on real-time information.
 They also need to understand how to find collaborators, tools, and data that can help them.

-According to McKinsey research, construction companies can still achieve margins between 20 and 30 percent if they reengineer their operations for best profitability, the first goal we listed.
+, construction companies can still achieve margins between 20 and 30 percent if they reengineer their operations for best profitability, the first goal we listed.
 Honing in on profitability, nine critical values or financial metrics matter most, and your business software should help you track and manage them:

 - Job cost estimates